Gummy Stem Blight/Black Rot of Cucurbit Crops

 Return to Diseases

-Gummy stem blight/Black rot (Didymella bryoniae) affects most cucurbits, although it is seen infrequently on squash.
+Gummy stem blight/Black rot (Didymella bryoniae) affects most cucurbits, although it is less common on squash.
 This disease can occur on all plant parts—leaves, stems, and fruit (black rot).
 Lesions on leaves are circular and tan to brown in color and can expand quickly.
-Leaf veins affected by gummy stem blight will appear water soaked and orange-brown in color.
+Affected Leaf veins appear water soaked and orange-brown in color.
 Lesions on stems and vines are water soaked initially, orange-brown in color, and may exhibit a gummy, amber-colored exudate.
 Older lesions tend to form tan-colored cankers.
 Lesions on fruit begin as small, water-soaked spots that later expand and may exude a gummy ooze.
 Lesions on all plant parts will contain numerous, tiny black fruiting bodies (pycnidia).

 Gummy stem blight exudate on muskmelon vine.